user-synax/Kivo/docs.md

 1. Enter your **email or username** and password.
 2. Submit.
 You go to `/app`.

 Sessions use a short-lived access token plus an httpOnly refresh cookie.
-The app refreshes the access token automatically before it expires.
+The app refreshes the access token automatically before it expires (single-flight, 60 s before expiry).

 **Forgot your password?**